chrismurrph/cljs-translator/PROJECT_SUMMARY.md

 - Namespace declaration with requires
 - Functions in topological order (dependencies first)
 - Blank line before each function
-- Pretty-printed Clojure forms for readability
+- Pretty-printed Clojure forms for readability using cljfmt

 ## Advanced Features